idaholab/raven/framework/README.txt

 %SCRIPT_DIR% - Expands to the full path of the script directory (raven/scripts)
 %FRAMEWORK_DIR% - Expands to the full path of the framework directory (raven/framework)
 %WORKING_DIR% - Expands to the working directory where the input is
+%BASE_WORKING_DIR% - Expands to the base working directory given in RunInfo.
+This will likely be a parent of WORKING_DIR
 %METHOD% - Expands to the environmental variable $METHOD
 %NUM_CPUS% - Expands to the number of cpus to use per single batch.
 This is ParallelProcNumb in the XML file.